lukehsiao/randselect/README.md

     randselect [FLAGS] [OPTIONS] -i <IN_DIR> -n <N> -o <OUT_DIR>

 FLAGS:
+    -g, --go          Execute the copy or move.
+Specify a seed for deterministic behavior.
     -h, --help        Prints help information
     -m                Whether to move the selected files rather than copy.
     -c, --no_color    Disable colorized output.
 Only supported in Unix-like OSes.